PrivateAIM/documentation/src/guide/admin/permissions.md

 # Permissions

-Permissions are pre-implemented actions which describe UI functions that the specified role may use, such as adding or editing proposals, stations, trains, etc.
+Permissions are pre-implemented actions which describe UI functions that the specified role may use, such as adding or editing proposals, nodes, trains, etc.

 1. Within the admin area (top left), you need to select **Permissions** within the left navigation.
    [![image](/images/ui_images/permissions.png)](/images/ui_images/permissions.png)